Phytotherapy is the practice of using medicinal herbs to treat a variety of ailments and to bring the body back to a state of health and balance.

 "Phytotherapy" vs "Herbal Medicine"

 Herbal medicine, or medical herbalism, is our oldest form of medicine and it is still used today by over 80% of the world's population.
-Western herbal medicine today draws on extensive traditional knowledge reaching back over 2000 years, as well as scientifically proven treatments (the two often overlapping).
+Western herbal medicine today draws on extensive traditional knowledge reaching back since before written records, as well as scientifically proven treatments (the two often overlapping).
 Phytotherapy is a term that emerged relatively more recently with the resurgence of herbal medicine in the UK.
 Literally meaning plant-therapy, it was coined by medical herbalists as they moved toward a more a scientific approach, separating them somewhat from the eclectics; a movement born in the 19th Century United States.
 Because this field is an unregulated profession, there is no official separation between the terms 'phytotherapist', 'herbalist', 'herbologist', 'natural therapist', and so forth, therefore the terms are often used interchangeably.